Luracast/Restler/README.md

 Git Repository and the Branches
 -------------------------------

-1. Most stable and recent version is maintained at the `master` branch, previous versions are kept in the branches such as `v1` and `v2`
+1. `master` branch holds the most stable and recent version.
+Previous versions are in the branches such as `v1`, `v2`.

-2. Version branch with the current version such as `v3` is used for building up the next release.
+2. Version branches with the current version, such as `v3` is used for building up the next release.
 It's documentation may not be updated frequently and thus reserved for the daring ones.